 In an emergency, it's extremely critical to keep corridors uncluttered.
 Any obstructions will compromise a full building evacuation, especially where visibility is reduced.
 Download pdf.

-New York City Fire Code and CUMC policy prohibit the use of any open flames, such as candles and burning incense, in campus buildings.
+New York City Fire Code and CUIMC policy prohibit the use of any open flames, such as candles and burning incense, in campus buildings.
 Some exceptions are made at the discretion of the campus fire safety team.

 Using a portable space heater can lead to fire hazards if it is not approved and operated properly.
-Before you buy or use a space heater at CUMC, call Facilities Management at 212-305-HELP (4357), option 3, to request a heating assessment.
+Before you buy or use a space heater at CUIMC, call Facilities Management at 212-305-HELP (4357), option 3, to request a heating assessment.
 If necessary, we will conduct an electrical evaluation to determine the appropriate size heater.

 For more information, review our fire safety bulletin.